-Giuliani says 'the president denied' AT&T-Time Warner deal approval
+Giuliani vs. the White House on the AT&T-Time Warner lawsuit

 They were wrong.
 In November, the DOJ went to court to block the deal, alleging that the combination of the two companies would give AT&T too much power in the marketplace.

-That's when questions about Trump's hidden hand really got louder.
+That's when questions about Trump's hidden hand got really loud.
 Democratic lawmakers raised alarms.
 So did AT&T and Time Warner.
 Other critics pointed out Trump's complaints about Sessions and the DOJ.
 Trump had recently been quoted saying "I'm not supposed to be involved in the Justice Department," adding, "I'm not supposed to be doing the kinds of things I would LOVE to be doing, and I'm very frustrated by it."

 But White House aides like Kellyanne Conway insisted that the White House was not interfering.
+In a statement in November, deputy press secretary Raj Shah said "the President did not speak with the Attorney General about this matter, and no White House official was authorized to speak with the Department of Justice on this matter."

-The DOJ's antitrust chief, Makan Delrahim, said the same thing.
-He denied being influenced by Trump.
+The DOJ's antitrust chief, Makan Delrahim, also publicly denied being influenced by Trump.
+And in a sworn affidavit, he said "all of my decisions" about suing to block the deal "have been made on the merits, without regard to political considerations."

-In an affidavit, Delrahim said "all of my decisions" about suing to block the deal "have been made on the merits, without regard to political considerations."
+"At no time did I receive orders, instructions or directions relating to the transaction or the decision to file the complaint" from Trump, Sessions or their staffers, Delrahim said.

 Ahead of the trial, AT&T and Time Warner sought discovery on any relevant communications between the White House and the Justice Department.
-But a judge denied the request, and the companies dropped any argument that the case was motivated by politics.
+But a judge denied the request, and the companies dropped any courtroom argument that the case was motivated by politics.